 Nicolás then married in 1693 Rosa Florencia Ortíz Gómez, the daughter of another first cousin, and they had six children:

 8e.
 Nicolás Ignacio de Rueda y Ortíz (b.1695 in San Gil), who applied but failed to enter the Universidad del Rosario [Rosary University] in Santa Fé de Bogotá in 1714.

 8f.
 Clara Gabriela de Rueda y Ortíz

 8j.
 Francisco de Rueda y Ortíz

-Nicolás then married a third time, to Catarina Gómez, and they had three children:
+Nicolás married a third time to Catarina Gómez, and they had three children:

 8k.
 Felipe Victor de Rueda y Gómez

 8l.
 Francisca Plácida de Rueda y Gómez